hivi6/chatapp/backend/README.md

 ## Environment variables

 The backend takes in 2 environment variables:

 1. DBPATH: Path to where the database needs to be created, or used. defaults to `.data/chatapp.db`
 2. JWTSECRET: This is the jwt secret used for creating login-token's. defaults to `this is a demo jwt secret`
+3. CORS_ALLOW_ORIGIN: This is the cors allow origin, defaults to `http://localhost:5173` (This is only for main.py not for test.py)

 ## Setting up requirements